Chewco

 Chewco Investments L. P. was a limited partnership associated with the Enron scandal, which resulted in the bankruptcy of Enron.
-It was named after the Star Wars character Chewbacca, because it was created to hide losses from the Joint Energy Development Investment Limited, known by its acronym "JEDI".
+It was named after the Star Wars character Chewbacca, and was created to hide losses from its sister company, Joint Energy Development Investment, better known as "JEDI".
 Like Chewbacca, the Jedi Knights were prominent characters in Star Wars.

-Enron created Chewco as a limited partnership which would help keep the JEDI project off its books.
+Enron created Chewco as a special purpose entity which would help keep the JEDI project off its books.
 It wanted to buy out the California Public Employees’ Retirement System’s interest in JEDI, but it did not want to be forced, by accepted accounting principles, to consolidate JEDI in the Enron financial statements and thus reflect debt and/or financial losses.
 Enron wanted to keep JEDI afloat, but it needed a partner to take at least a 3% stake, or the partnership's results would have to be included in Enron's financial statements.
 Chewco was created to be that partner.